-This health education lesson plan is what I call the health triangle, or the three aspects of health.
+This high school health lesson plan is what I call the health triangle, or the three aspects of health.
 Students will identify ways to improve health with physical, social, and mental health.

 Are you surviving or thriving?